Koszul Feynman Categories: Cubical and Koszul Feynman Categories.

+We emphasize that by {\it composition of sequences} in this definition we mean simply the concatenation of a sequence ending at a given object with a sequence starting at that object.
+The compatibility assumption specifically means that the composition of sequences $C_n(X,Y)\times C_m(Y,Z) \to C_{n+m}(X,Z)$ is equivariant with respect to the action of the group $S_n\times S_m$, where the target inherits such an action from the natural injection $S_n\times S_m \hookrightarrow S_{n+m}$.

-\begin{remark} Knowing that a Feynman category is cubical endows the category $\mathbb{F}\text{-ops}_{dgVect}$ with the fundamental structures of Koszul duality.
-This includes the bar/cobar construction \cite[Definition 7.4.1]{KW}, $\mathfrak{K}$-twisted (aka odd) objects generalizing $\mathfrak{K}$-twists for modular operads \cite[Definition 5.2.4]{KW} as well as the notion of quadratic objects and quadratic duality \cite[Appendix A.3]{W6}.
-Some of these constructions require or are simplified by the assumption that each $Hom_\mathsf{F}(X,Y)$ is a finite set.
+\begin{remark} As we shall see below, knowing that a Feynman category is cubical endows the category $\mathbb{F}\text{-ops}_{dgVect}$ with the fundamental structures of Koszul duality.
+This includes the bar/cobar construction \cite[Definition 7.4.1]{KW} as well as the notion of quadratic objects and quadratic duality \cite[Appendix A.3]{W6}.
+These constructions are simplified by the assumption that each $Hom_\mathsf{F}(X,Y)$ is a finite set.
 We impose this restriction from now on and refer to \cite[Definition 7.3.1]{KW} and \cite[Section 2.4]{WardMP} for ways to weaken this hypothesis. \end{remark}